 Goal also serves as a memory, to make sure soft objects don’t deform too much, ending up in the non-soft animated shape.
 Using the Vertex Group weight system, you can define a Goal weight per vertex.
 To make this look more natural, spring forces can be defined to control how far vertices can move from their original position.

 Often Weight Paint is used to adjust the weight comfortably.
-For non-mesh objects the Weight parameter of their vertices/control points is used instead; Specials menu W in Edit Mode or use the Transform panel in the Sidebar region.
+For non-mesh objects the Weight parameter of their vertices/control points is used instead; Use the Context menu in Edit Mode or the Transform panel in the Sidebar region.
 The weight of Hair particles can also be painted in Particle Edit Mode.

 In the Soft Body world, vertices of meshes are treated as particles having a mass.
 Their movement is determined by the forces affecting them.
 Beside other forces the individual particles can interact with another along edges using a physical model which is very close to shock absorbers used in cars.
 The working parts are: